Research projects available to students (updated March 2014)

-See more on the Twisted Flow Wind Tunnel.
+See more on the Aerodynamics Laboratory – Wind Tunnel Hall.

 The YRU is hosted by the Department of Mechanical Engineering, but has drawn together staff and students from many other areas including the Departments of Engineering Science, Civil and Environmental Engineering and Physics.